SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 you cannot modify the instance's properties, even if they were declared as variable properties:

-.. testcode:: storedProperties
+.. testcode:: storedProperties-err
+   :compile: true

    -> let rangeOfFourItems = FixedLengthRange(firstValue: 0, length: 4)
-   << // rangeOfFourItems : FixedLengthRange = REPL.FixedLengthRange(firstValue: 0, length: 4)
    // this range represents integer values 0, 1, 2, and 3
    -> rangeOfFourItems.firstValue = 6
-   !!  <REPL Input>:1:18: error: cannot assign to property: 'rangeOfFourItems' is a 'let' constant !! rangeOfFourItems.firstValue = 6
+   !$ error: cannot assign to property: 'rangeOfFourItems' is a 'let' constant !! rangeOfFourItems.firstValue = 6
    !! ~~~~~~~~~~~~~~~~ ^
-   !! <REPL Input>:1:1: note: change 'let' to 'var' to make it mutable !! let rangeOfFourItems = FixedLengthRange(firstValue: 0, length: 4)
+   !$ note: change 'let' to 'var' to make it mutable !! let rangeOfFourItems = FixedLengthRange(firstValue: 0, length: 4)
    !! ^~~
    !! var